Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_OVERLAY_LITEKIT/README.md

 *Test 8*:

-- Implementing Overlay configuration using SRAM (LMU) for both Target Memory and the Overlay (Redirect) Memory.<br>
+- Implementing Overlay configuration using SRAM for both Target Memory and the Overlay (Redirect) Memory.
+Using LMU for Target Memory, and DSPR for Redirect Memory. <br>
 (Since, the Target address just can be in the PFlash, OLDA (virtual space), and Extended EBU Space (if present), so in this scenario, the Overlay is not enabled, and the ERROR is occurred).

 *Test 9*: